MKWorldWide/GameDin/@memories.md

 [v4.0.4] Development: Fixed Vite build configuration issues for AWS Amplify deployment by removing cssnano dependency that was causing "Cannot find module 'cssnano'" errors.
 Corrected manualChunks configuration placement in rollupOptions to eliminate build warnings.
 Removed invalid [optimization] placeholder from output file names that was causing rollup errors.
 Configured PWA service worker to handle large files by excluding stats.html from cache and setting maximumFileSizeToCacheInBytes to 5MB.
 Successfully tested build locally and pushed fixes to GitHub (commit hash: 020f86fa8) with 35 insertions and 46 deletions.
 AWS Amplify deployment should now succeed without Vite configuration errors.

+[v4.0.5] Development: Fixed blank page and store initialization issues by resolving merge conflicts in settings.ts and store.ts types that were preventing proper TypeScript compilation.
+Updated AWS Amplify Auth imports to use v6 API correctly with proper method signatures (signIn, signOut, getCurrentUser, signUp, fetchAuthSession).
+Disabled auto-initialization of development environment to prevent initialization issues that could cause blank pages.
+Added proper store initialization in main.tsx and updated auth slice to use correct AWS Amplify Auth v6 methods.
+Resolved all TypeScript compilation errors and build issues.
+Successfully tested build locally and pushed fixes to GitHub (commit hash: 4744df63f) with 100 insertions and 141 deletions.
+Application should now load properly without blank page errors and AWS Amplify deployment should succeed.

 # PROJECT STATUS SUMMARY

 ## ✅ COMPLETED